Mold on the walls of your property is an extremely frustrating and potentially dangerous problem. It requires action as soon as you notice it.

 The best mold removal technique may differ slightly depending on the type of wall you have:

 - Cinder Blocks: For cinder block walls, you need to clean the wall first.
 Then apply your chosen solution and scrub with a brush.
 Wipe away any mold residue, apply some more solution, and allow it to sit for up to 20 minutes.
-Finally, ensure you’ve dried the wall completely to prevent mold returning.
+Finally, ensure you’ve dried the wall completely to prevent mold from returning.

 Tips for Preventing Mold on Walls